Raymond-Xrh/Raymond-Xrh.github.io/_posts/2025-3-19-Trading Notes.md

 - A decent labor market report
 - PCE inflation at 2.3%, a friendly inflation number
-- A dovish Fed, with Waller hinting 3-4 cuts this year If Trump isn't specific about tariffs, you could get a vicious rally.
+- A dovish Fed, with Waller hinting 3-4 cuts this year

+If Trump isn't specific about tariffs, you could get a vicious rally.
+Recall in 2017 dollar collapsed

+### Tariff trade - Make Scenarios + momentum
+1. Consider 3 scenarios: heavy tariff, targeted tariff, and no tariff.
+Estimate probability + magnitude/drawdown, and compare to market implied.
+Can trade base case or tail.
+2. For